top of page

 farmer Jaldert Faber, Langezwaag 1972 by Kors van Bennekom (see note 2 at the end)

 Then it's time to say goodbye.
-That goes as slow as the tiding of the Wadden Sea as well.
+Again, that goes as slow as the tiding of the Wadden Sea as well.
 You give a hint by saying what your plans are for the rest of the day.
 Wait a while.
 Extinguish your pipe by hitting it at the toe of your rubber boot.
 Put the pipe in the pockets of your long coat, straighten your cap or hood, and say: “Ik sil ris fierder.
 Seach sakrekt noch in mantsje in roek oanfalle” (I should take off.
 Just saw a male attacking a rook).
 Like the eggs-thing, don't mention it's a male peewit.
-Just male, if you don't want to give away you are a beginner.
+Just use 'male', if you don't want to give away you are a beginner.
 After this, for the second and the last time, you may look the other in the eye and say: “Oant sjen” (see you).
 Turn your back and walk, or limp, away.

 Keep your hands low, don't shake hands, smile or wave.
 Keep it cool.
 Walk away as if the conversation never happened.
 What happens at the grasslands, stays at the grasslands.